dlsuece-programming-fundamentals/termend-project-group-6-cadiz-lofamia-sebua-1/README.md

 Provide step-by-step instructions so that anyone who downloads this repository can run your website:

 ```
-# 1. Import the Database
+# 1. Import the database in http://localhost/phpmyadmin
 # 2. Open XAMPP Control Panel and start Apache and MySQL
 # 3. Open a browser
 # 4. Type http://localhost/termend-project-group-6-cadiz-lofamia-sebua-1/src/summary.html in the search bar.